Issue

 The Animal Legal Defense Fund advocates for states to ban wildlife killing contests.
 California became the first state to outlaw all killing contests in 2014, with a full prohibition on wildlife-killing contests covering non-game mammals and furbearers (including coyotes).
 In 2018, Vermont outlawed coyote-killing contests — a narrower prohibition than California’s.
 New Mexico enacted a ban on coyote-killing contests and Arizona and Massachusetts adopted regulations banning killing contests for certain animals, including coyotes, foxes, and bobcats in 2019.
 Also in 2019, with the Animal Legal Defense Fund and coalition partners’ support, Maryland banned cownose ray killing contests.
 In 2020, Washington and Colorado adopted regulations banning killing contests for coyotes and foxes, as well as other small mammals.

-And in 2022, New York amended an existing law to make certain hunting contests, competitions, tournaments, and derbies that allow for the take of large numbers of wildlife unlawful.
+In 2022, New York amended an existing law to make certain hunting contests, competitions, tournaments, and derbies that allow for the take of large numbers of wildlife unlawful.
+And, in 2023 Oregon banned coyote killing contests making it ten states that have now banned killing contests.

 Taking Killing Contests to Court as Illegal Gambling Operations